guobinhit/myleetcode/CONTRIBUTING.md

 - Class Name: Start with `_`, then spell problem number of LeetCode.
 - Method Name: Initial in lowercase, then spell with `_`, if method name have more than one word.

+### Go

+- Class Name: Start with `_`, then spell problem number of LeetCode.
+- Method Name: Initial in lowercase, then follow hump format.